lokeshnimje/Star-Wars-Search-bar/README.md

-# A website to search your favourite Star Wars character.
+# A webApp to search your favourite Star Wars character.

 ## Getting started 📚
 .